lennartvrg/dlog/python/README.md

 to get started.
 The dlog logging handler is threadsafe and can be passed around inside your program as needed.

 ⚠️**NOTE:** This approach is not recommended for environments such as AWS Lambda.
 This is due to fact that Lambda suspends the execution container once the request is finished.
-As this quest uses a background thread for ingestion logs, that thread can no longer operate.
-To use dlog in AWS Lambda please look to the [Serverless functions](#serverless-functions) section.
+As this module uses a background thread for ingestion logs, that thread can no longer operate.
+To use dlog in AWS Lambda please look to the [Serverless functions](#serverless-functions) section and use the `@with_dlog()` decorator.

 ```python
 import os